— Prachi Gupta in The Atlantic

 Today, Jeff Bezos announced that he would be stepping down from his role as CEO of Amazon and transitioning to executive chair of Amazon’s board in Q3 of this year.
 His successor will be Andy Jassy, who currently heads Amazon Web Services (AWS).
 Jassy joined Amazon in 1997, the year it went public, as a fresh graduate out of Harvard Business School.
 At the time, Amazon was still primarily an online bookseller, but in the early 2000s, the company launched its web services division, an effort that Jassy spearheaded.
 In a 2015 interview with John Furrier, Jassy describes how AWS…

 Affirm’s IPO pop shows that the 2020 IPO fever hasn’t yet broken.
 The buy-now-pay-later fintech startup founded and run by PayPal co-founder Max Levchin went public on the Nasdaq yesterday, after having postponed its initial IPO plans in December to raise its share price from $33–$38 to $49.
 In doing so, Affirm was aiming to avoid a situation in which it underpriced itself relative to market expectations and ended up leaving a large chunk of money on the table, as Airbnb and DoorDash did when they went public last month.
 But almost as soon as they began trading, Affirm shares…

-Senior Editor at Medium with a focus on business and books at Marker.
+Content Lead for Business at Medium.
 Previously an editor of business books at Penguin Random House.